herochinese/cicd-example/spinnaker_4_eks/README.md

 # Scenarios

-## Configure Application for Simple Deployment
+## Configure Applications for Simple Deployment
 Setup a simple application with pipeline to experience Spinnaker.
 Here is screen shot of first example.
 Easy!!!
 ![Here is first example](../docs/spinnaker-simple-example.png)